flowr-analysis/flowr/wiki/Linting and Testing.md

 >

-[test/mutations/r-semantics-counterexamples.test.ts](https://github.com/flowr-analysis/flowr/tree/main/test/mutations/r-semantics-counterexamples.test.ts) also keeps a `KnownWrongMutants` set, naming a mutant flowR is known not to slice correctly yet.
-It is currently empty.
-A new pass surfacing a genuine flowR bug should be reported and the bug fixed, not silenced by adding an entry: the suite asserts that a listed mutant still fails, so fixing the underlying bug requires removing it from the set again, not leaving it there.
+There is no list of mutants flowR is allowed to fail on: a pass surfacing a genuine flowR bug should be reported and the bug fixed, not silenced.

-A complete run writes what it exercised, passes, counterexamples, mutants and known-wrong mutants, together with how many tests it ran, and [scripts/test-label-counts.ts](https://github.com/flowr-analysis/flowr/tree/main/scripts/test-label-counts.ts) merges those numbers into the [benchmark page](https://flowr-analysis.github.io/flowr/wiki/stats/benchmark) as the number of mutation passes, the number of mutants (out of how many were possible), the number of known-wrong mutants, and the number of mutation tests.
+A complete run writes what it exercised, passes, counterexamples and mutants, together with how many tests it ran, and [scripts/test-label-counts.ts](https://github.com/flowr-analysis/flowr/tree/main/scripts/test-label-counts.ts) merges those numbers into the
+[benchmark page](https://flowr-analysis.github.io/flowr/wiki/stats/benchmark) as the number of mutation passes, the number of mutants
+(out of how many were possible), and the number of mutation tests.

 The suite already found real bugs this way.
 Most recently, a value arriving through the native pipe (e.g.
 `x |> g() |> get()`) was not tracked like a literal argument, so the slice dropped a definition it needed;